waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Primary Goal (Defeat Chuck)
 - Team Analysis:
-  - Calcifer (QUILAVA) Lv34: Fainted (Turn 6665).
+  - Calcifer (QUILAVA) Lv34: Fainted (Turn 6679).
   - GNEISS (GRAVELER) Lv35: Weak to Fighting and Water.
-  - KIMCHI (ODDISH) Lv10: Poison resists Fighting.
-Needs training.
+  - KIMCHI (ODDISH) Lv10: Poison resists Water/Fighting.
-  - SHUCKIE (SHUCKLE) Lv15: High defense.
+  - SHUCKIE (SHUCKLE) Lv15: Fainted (Turn 6675).
-- Strategy: Send SHUCKIE to tank hits.
-Use REVIVE on Calcifer.
-Bring Calcifer back to finish Poliwrath (Accuracy -2).
+- Strategy: Send GNEISS.
+Hope for Accuracy -2 miss.
+Use Magnitude/Strength.

 # Strategy for Secondary Goal
 - Method: Deliver SecretPotion to Jasmine.
 Return to Olivine City.
 Enter the Lighthouse.
 Take the stairs/elevator to 6F.
 Talk to Jasmine at (8, 8) to deliver the medicine to Amphy.